BSData/bsdata/README.md

     * Log in with your Google account.
     * Choose to create a new project (or select a previously created project).
 This will will be your own App Engine development environment that you can deploy and test on.
 Make a note of the name.
     * You do not need to configure Compute Engine, it can be skipped.
-    * You can view and manage your App Engine environment in the Google Cloud Console (https://console.cloud.google.com).
+    * Make sure your App Engine project is alive and well in Google Cloud Console (https://console.cloud.google.com).
 5. Install the Google Cloud Java Components (https://cloud.google.com/sdk/docs/managing-components).
     * From the Google Cloud Shell, run `gcloud components install app-engine-java`
 6. Download and install Netbeans Java EE bundle (https://netbeans.org/downloads/).